Big John Studd: Feud with André the Giant (1982–1986)

 The Andre–Studd feud took on a new dimension in 1986, when, in the wake of Andre's increasing health problems related to gigantism and acromegaly, his role as Fezzik in the movie The Princess Bride, and his planned tour of Japan, a storyline was developed to have André compete in a tag team called The Machines.
 The "Machines" angle began when André did not show up for several tag team matches against Bundy and Studd.

 Heenan successfully campaigned to get André suspended, only for André to reappear shortly thereafter in a mask, billing himself as a Japanese wrestler called the Giant Machine.
-Studd, along with Bundy and Heenan, insisted that Andre and the Giant Machine were one and the same, and set out to prove their point by vowing to unmask the Giant Machine during a series of tag team matches; the Giant Machine's partners included Blackjack Mulligan (as "Big Machine") and Bill Eadie (as "Super Machine"), with Studd and Bundy saying in interviews that they knew who The Machines were and had never heard of Japanese wrestlers with a South-Texas accent (Mulligan/Big Machine) or a South-Florida accent (Eadie/Super Machine), while Heenan repeatedly claimed that no Japanese wrestler or person was 7'4" and over 500 lbs and spoke with a French accent.
-However, neither Studd, Bundy, or Heenan, could unmask The Machines, and their true identities remained a secret.
+Studd, along with Bundy and Heenan, insisted that Andre and the Giant Machine were one and the same, and set out to prove their point by vowing to unmask the Giant Machine during a series of tag team matches.
+The Giant Machine's partners included Blackjack Mulligan (as "Big Machine") and Bill Eadie (as "Super Machine"), with Studd and Bundy saying in interviews that they knew who The Machines were and had never heard of Japanese wrestlers with a South-Texas accent (Mulligan/Big Machine) or a South-Florida accent (Eadie/Super Machine).

+Heenan repeatedly claimed that no Japanese wrestler or person was 7'4" and over 500 lbs and spoke with a French accent.
+Neither Studd, Bundy, or Heenan, could unmask The Machines, and their true identities remained a secret.

 Bundy and Studd feuded with other established tag teams in 1986 and contended for the WWF Tag Team Championship, held by The British Bulldogs (Davey Boy Smith and the Dynamite Kid).
 During a televised match later that year, Studd and Bundy argued after they lost a match to the Bulldogs, teasing a feud between the two which never materialized.
 Studd's last match during his original 1980s WWF run came on the November 15, 1986 episode of WWF Superstars of Wrestling, when he teamed with Bundy to defeat The Machines (in a match not involving the Giant Machine).

-Despite leaving the WWF, Studd's presence was still made known in a WWF Magazine article published shortly before WrestleMania III, where he supported André in his upcoming match against Hogan (contending that Hogan's friendship with André was a ruse, to duck him as a potential challenger to the title).
+Despite leaving the WWF, Studd's presence was still made known in a WWF Magazine article published shortly before WrestleMania III, where he supported André in his upcoming match against Hogan, contending that Hogan's friendship with André was a ruse, to duck him as a potential challenger to the title.
 Studd retired from wrestling to focus on his acting career.